 If you decide to move forward with the treatment plan your chiropractor has recommended, an appointment will be made for your first adjustment.
 Depending on your situation, the chiropractor may actually do your first

 adjustment at your first appointment.

 Your chiropractor will perform the adjustment with their hands and/or instrument where they will apply just the right amount of energy to an exact area of your spine.
 These adjustments reduce the nerve interference that is taking place which causes your painful condition and helps restore your spine back to health.
 Many of our patients say they feel relief after just one or two visits.

 Questions About Back Pain

-When you are looking for a chiropractor in Rockville, MD, for your back pain, you may be at the end of your rope.
+When you are looking for a chiropractor for your back pain, you may be at the end of your rope.
 When people typically start dealing with back pain, they may choose to try medication, resting it, or seeing their local doctor.
 However, a chiropractor may be a better option for your situation, especially if you are hoping to go a natural route for your treatment plan.
 If you are unfamiliar with going to the chiropractor or if this is your first visit, you may have some questions you would like answered before your treatment.
 Below are some of the most common questions chiropractors get relating to treatment and back pain.
 If you want to schedule your appointment with our office, give us a call now!

 Frequently Asked Questions

 How does back pain occur?
 Is it always an injury that causes it?

 When it comes to back pain, there are many reasons you may be having a hard time moving or turning.
 It is extremely common for someone to experience back pain if they have been working harder physically lately.
 For example, if you started a new exercise routine or if you are pushing or pulling heavy loads at work, you may be experiencing pain that can be dull and throbbing or excruciating.
 On the other hand, others are more prone to chronic back pain that may have been around for a long time.
 Remember, back pain does not only come from high-impact activities.